JannikWirtz/SNCL/readme.md

 This repository contains the code used for the experiments in the Master thesis "From Generalists to Specialists: Empowering Weak Learners in Deep Ensembles"

+## Thesis Abstract
+Ensemble learning is a machine learning technique that leverages the predictions of multiple diverse predictors to enhance overall predictive performance.
+In recent years the approach has regained significant research attention due to deep ensembles empirically providing state-of-the-art generalisation accuracy and uncertainty estimates.

+This thesis provides a critical empirical analysis of state-of-the-art approaches to deep ensembling, highlighting a critical deficiency: their inability to train specialised models.
+A limitation that leads to inefficient utilisation of learning capacities due to redundant learnings, resulting in compromised accuracy and diminishing returns for larger ensemble sizes.

+In response, we propose Stacked Negative Correlation Learning (SNCL), a novel ensembling method that effectively encourages ensemble members to specialise in distinguishing between class subsets.
+SNCL incorporates negative correlation learning and stacked generalisation through a novel concurrent training scheme for stacked ensembles, effectively overcoming some of their limitations and leveraging the advantages of both methods.

+Through extensive experimentation and analysis, we demonstrate that SNCL effectively reduces redundancies within deep ensembles, yielding improved generalisation accuracy with comparable model complexities.
+Our proposal further enhances the state-of-the-art performance of deep ensembles for uncertainty quantification by reducing in-domain uncertainty, thereby improving out-of-distribution detection capabilities, which are desirable in safety-critical domains.

+Our results demonstrate that SNCL can significantly enhance the performance of deep ensembles in high-dimensional multi-class classification settings, presenting a powerful alternative to state-of-the-art techniques by enabling more efficient deep ensembling.
+We highlight its potential benefits for practical applications and avenues for future research.

 ## Repository structure
 Note: All experimental results are saved in the folder `/plots/` as .png and .svg with descriptive naming.